xshevska/google-spreadsheet-issue-tracker/README.md

-# google-spreadsheet-issue-tracker
+# Google Spreadsheet Issue Tracker (architecture branch)

-CLI tool built with Java 17+ and Spring Boot to manage issues in Google Sheets.
-Create, update, and list issues with a modular architecture for future integrations.
+This repository contains a Java 17, Spring Boot CLI application that tracks system issues in a Google Spreadsheet.